English Springer Spaniel

 Do they require a lot of exercise?

-Yes, they are high-energy dogs that require significant daily physical and mental stimulation.
+Yes, as a high-energy working breed, they require significant daily physical activity and mental engagement.

 How often should they be groomed?